 Healing benefits of Rosmarinus officinalis (Rosemary)

 Rosemary offers several health benefits.
-It is an edible plant and has positive effect on whole body.
+It is an edible plant, and has positive effect on the whole body.
 It is full of antioxidant activities.
-Rosemary has affinity to brain and nervous system and has been used for thousands of years to improve memory.
-It stimulates circulation of blood to the head, improving concentration and memory, easing headaches and migraine, and encourages hair growth.
+Rosemary has an affinity to brain, and nervous system, and has been used for thousands of years to improve memory.
+It stimulates circulation of blood to the head, improving concentration, and memory, easing headaches, and migraine, and encourages hair growth.

 1. Anticancer effect

-Rosemary has anticancer activity due to presence of carnosol, carnosic acid, ursolic acid, befulinic acid, rosmaridiphenol and rosemanol.
-It works by preventing binding of carcinogen to body cells and also by increasing the intracellular accumulation of the common chemotherapy drugs and thus increasing their availability for action in body.
+Rosemary has anticancer activity due to the presence of carnosol, carnosic acid, ursolic acid, befulinic acid, rosmaridiphenol, and rosemanol.
+It works by preventing binding of carcinogen to the body cells, and also by increasing the intracellular accumulation of the common chemotherapy drugs, and thus increasing their availability for action in the body.
 For anticancer action, extract of whole plant should be used.

 2. Antidiabetic Effect

 The infusion of dried rosemary leaves lowers the blood glucose level.